arn1313/pi-spy/README.md

 Zach is a software developer, and former Army medic with a passion for learning and a track record of absorbing new information in a short amount of time.
 A positive team player, he enjoys tackling challenges with other people.
 Most recently, he began working on "Project Valor," a website which helps veterans find healthcare services nearest to them with the shortest wait time to see a doctor or mental health professional.

-**Are you obscenely proud of this project** Yes, yes we are. :trophy:
+**Are you obscenely proud of this project?** Yes, yes we are. :trophy: